Hero image for: Miasma: Trap Paths, Poison Data, and the Economics of AI Scraping

 Why it matters

 Large models can externalize crawl cost onto small sites.
-A trap does not fix copyright or licensing by itself, but it reframes the fight as operations: if scraping your domain stops being “free bulk JSON,” operators may deprioritize you.
+For indie and mid-size hosts, the immediate pain is often not “secret data exfiltration”—it is cloud economics: egress (data transfer out to the internet), origin request storms, and egress-adjacent surprises when bots pull large HTML/JSON repeatedly.
+A trap does not fix copyright or licensing by itself, but it reframes the fight as operations and FinOps: if scraping your domain stops being “free bulk clean text,” and trap traffic is shaped off the expensive core, operators may deprioritize you—or pay more to filter you.

 Open source matters: behaviors change quickly; forks can adapt paths, headers, and rate limits faster than a single vendor FAQ.